brittbrundage/miniProject1-601/README.md

 #### 2019-11-15

+##### Updated
+- README by Brittani
+- README by Christine

 ##### Added
+- Constructor Definition by Brittani
+- Unit Test Definition by Brittani
+- Exception Definition by Brittani
+- Method Definition by Brittani
+- Property / Attribute Definition by Brittani
 - Images updated by Christine
 - References updated by Christine
 - How python uses the Indentation to control Flow definition added by Christine